Actions Since Albuquerque

 - The SAA supported the Intersocieties Summit on Harassment in Washington, DC, on September 19, 2019.
 Members of the Task Force will represent the Society.

-- At the 2021 Annual Meeting, there will be a Regional Leadership Forum that will reconvene many of these groups to ensure we are all continuing to learn from one another.
+- At the 2021 Annual Meeting, there was a Regional Leadership Forum that will reconvene many of these groups to ensure we are all continuing to learn from one another.

 - SAA Board members have each signed a Board Commitment Form that includes a certification that they have “not been the subject of a finding against the Board Member from a current or past employer’s investigation (such as a Title IX finding); that Board Member does not or has not had a disciplinary action such as a termination or suspension resulting from a Register for Professional Archaeologists’ grievance investigation; and that Board Member does not or has not had a criminal conviction for sexual harassment, assault, rape, or hate crime.”

-- All candidates on the 2021 Ballot have signed self-certification forms, as will future candidates on future ballots.
+- All candidates starting with the 2021 ballot have signed self-certification forms, as will future candidates on future ballots.

-- The 2021 Ballot included a slate of candidates for a member-elected seat on the Findings Verification Committee.
+- The 2021 and 2022 ballots each included a slate of candidates for a member-elected seat on the Findings Verification Committee.

-- All prize and scholarship winners will be asked to sign self-certification forms.
+- All prize and scholarship winners must sign self-certification forms.

 - SAA hired a communications firm to help the Society overhaul its practices and tools for engaging with members and to clearly explain the actions the Board will take to make future meetings better ones for all members of our community.